 Also, before ever talking with a loan officer, make sure you understand your own financial picture.
 Do you pay your bills on time?
 Do you understand how much debt you have, and how high is your credit score?
 Did you default on a student loan?
 Do you have way too much debt on credit cards?

-Sometimes, lenders can help you with getting you on the right track credit-wise to get the best interest rate and loan.
+Sometimes, lenders can help you with getting you on the right track credit-wise to get the best mortgage rate and loan type.

 Does it cost anything to get a pre-approval letter?